Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Methods

 \textbf{Case Selection:} To support depth as well as breadth in our analysis of everyday algorithm audits, we chose a small subset of four cases to examine in greater detail.
 To select these cases, we iteratively extracted patterns from our initial dataset through a series of discussions among our research team.
-We set out to choose a set of cases that a) span multiple domains and vary along the three characteristics outlined in the \emph{Scope and Boundaries} section (algorithmic expertise, collectiveness, organicness — Table 2 summarizes the four cases using these characteristics), and b) were accessible to us via multiple data sources (e.g., user discussion posts, news articles, research studies), enabling a rich, detailed analysis.
-These cases serve as illustrative examples to better understand how everyday audits can work, what paths they can take, and what impacts they can have.
+We set out to choose a set of cases that a) span multiple domains and vary along the three dimensions outlined in the \emph{Scope and Boundaries} section (algorithmic expertise, collectiveness, organicness) and b) were accessible to us via multiple data sources (e.g., user discussion posts, news articles, research studies), enabling a rich analysis.

+In particular, we chose two different domains that each have each been the target of everyday algorithm audits in recent years: image cropping algorithms and rating platform algorithms.
+Within each domain, we examined two cases that vary across the three dimensions discussed above to support comparison.
+Figure 1 summarizes the four cases, visualizing varying degrees along each dimension.
+For example, there are highly collaborative, less collaborative, and individual levels of collectiveness among the four cases.
+In addition, these cases span multiple levels of algorithmic expertise and organicness.
+The cases serve as illustrative examples to better understand how everyday audits can work, what paths they can take, and what impacts they can have.

-For each of our four primary cases, we gathered and reviewed discussion threads from the platforms where the everyday audits took place, and then supplemented this information by drawing upon relevant media (e.g., news articles, academic publications) collected in our earlier search.
-We describe these four cases, their characteristics, and dynamics in the next section.
+For each of our four primary cases, we gathered and reviewed discussion threads from the platforms where the everyday audits took place, then supplemented this information by drawing upon relevant media (e.g., news articles, academic publications) collected in our earlier search.
+We describe these four cases, their characteristics, and their dynamics in the next section.
 From this process of examining the progression of each case, a set of broader lifetime dynamics emerged, which we describe later in the paper.